MarvinPerry/dc_aed/README.md

 * by_date.html
 * by_facility.html
 * get_id.html
 * index.html
 * multi.html
-aed.py
+* aed.py
-harvester.py
+* harvester.py
-pw.py
+* pw.py
-License.txt
+* License.txt

-Run harvester.py to get Washington’s current AED information from the Washington D.C. open data site(link this) and store it in your database.Running harvester.py will take some time to handle api calls and reverse geocoding, but after the first time, it only ever needs to be run as often as the registered AED data is updated, which is not very often.
+Run harvester.py to get Washington’s current AED information from the Washington D.C. open data site and store it in your database.
+Running harvester.py will take some time to handle api calls and reverse geocoding, but after the first time, it only ever needs to be run as often as the registered AED data is updated, which is not very often.

 When harvester.py has has finished.
-Run aed.py to begin the Flask app and in your web browser, open http://127.0.0.1:5000/ to use the project.
+Run aed.py to begin the Flask app and in your web browser open http://127.0.0.1:5000/ to access the project.

-Licensing information: READ LICENSE (link this)
+Licensing information: Released under MIT License (see License.txt)